To contact the park: 501-844-4176

 Hikers can choose from four trails in the park.
 Falls Branch Trail, Horseshoe Mountain Trail, and Dam Mountain Trail range from two-and-one- half miles to four miles in length.
 All three pass the park's picturesque waterfall on Falls Creek Falls.
 These mountain trails are representative of the terrain found here in the Ouachita Mountains, Arkansas's southernmost mountain range.
 On the Dam Mountain Trail, you can look down on Remmel Dam, built in 1924 on the Ouachita River, that creates 1,940-acre Lake Catherine.
 The trailhead for these three trails is near the campgrounds.
 The newest park trail, the five-eights-of-a-mile Hidden Creek Trail, is at the opposite end of the park and stretches alongside the bank of Slunger Creek near the entrance to the park.
 This concrete, barrie-free trail includes benches where you can relax and enjoy the sounds of the water flowing over rocks along this Ouachita Mountain creek.

-Park interpreters offer guided hikes, boat tours and programs during summer, or by advance request in other seasons.
+Park interpreters offer guided hikes, lake tours, and nature programs during summer, or by advance request in other seasons.
 Guided horseback trail rides are available during the summer months.

 Just up Catherine Park Road (Ark.
 171) from Lake Catherine State Park is Diamondhead, a private resort community also located on Lake Catherine.
 Diamondhead offers a golf course, snack bar, restaurant, and Olympic-size swimming pool that park visitors are welcome to enjoy, too.
 Diamondhead's golf course is an 18-hole, par 72 championship course with pro shop, snack bar, cart rentals, and a driving range.